 IEPA has determined Aurora's shallow well water source is susceptible to volatile organic chemical (VOC) and synthetic organic chemical (SOC) contamination based on the unconfined nature of the sand and gravel aquifer and proximity of potential sources of contamination.
+As such, the IEPA has provided a 5-year capture zone delineation for this source.
 The deep well water source is not susceptible to inorganic chemicals (IOC), VOC, or SOC contamination.